farbod2015/javascript/Building Applications with React and Redux in ES6.md

 * this is the link to [react-slingshot](https://github.com/coryhouse/react-slingshot) (starter kit)

+### Hot Reloading

+React and Redux have both become well known for their powerful hot reloading capabilities.
+There're currently multiple ways to handle hot reloading and React and Redux applications.
+For this course, we're going to use the `babel-preset-react-hmre`.
+In short, this is a Babel preset that wraps up a number of other libraries and settings in a single preset that's pretty easy to set up.
+It works by wrapping your components in a custom proxy using Babel.
+The proxies are classes that act just like your classes, but they provide hooks for injecting new implementations.
+So when you hit Save, your changes are immediately applied without requiring a reload.
+But I do want to share some warnings about hot reloading:

+* First of all, keep in mind that this is experimental even though many people are using it in development.
+* It doesn't hot reload functional components unless there's a class somewhere up the hierarchy tree.
+It also doesn't hot reload container functions like `mapStateToProps`.
+* Finally, keep in mind that there're other ways to do hot reloading, but I won't get into the alternative approaches in this course.
+* Other options exist.

 ## React Core Concepts

 This section is from the following modules of *Building Applications with React and Flux*: